Can Kids Swimwear Be Ethical?

 Many businesses are reticent to invest in sustainability and ethics as it’s difficult to show a return on investment.
 It’s seen as a ‘nice to have’ rather than something that needs to be implemented as part of business as usual.

 Sustainability is all about the long-game, and it can take many years before fruits of your labour can be recognised.
 And it may only be recognised as an industry movement rather than at an individual brand or retailer level.
-Not everyone has the foresight or the long-term investment plans to make this financial commitment, and yet it is essential for us all.
+Not everyone has the foresight or the long-term investment plans to make this financial commitment, and yet it is essential for us all, and our extended communities.

 Two simple ways you can make a difference